RitikaxG/claimflow_ai/docs/evaluations.md

 ## Current status

-Week 1, Week 2, and Week 4 have completed eval results.
+Week 1, Week 2, Week 4, and Week 5 have completed eval results.

 Week 3 has retrieval smoke tests and RAG eval report paths.
 If the full answer-generation eval depends on external model quota, rerun it before using Week 3 as a strict CI gate.